EddieKe/mpesa_payment_app/README.md

-Alright!
-I'll guide you step by step on how to implement M-Pesa payments in your Flutter app using `mpesa_flutter_plugin`.
-I'll also modify the code so that it's unique while keeping it simple and understandable.

----

 ## **Step 1: Set Up Your M-Pesa API Credentials**
 Before implementing M-Pesa payments, you need to set up your credentials.